Yea Yea, I know what you're thinking:

 by what entertains young kids; same for the teenagers and the adults: that

-is to say, there is something there for everyone.
-That was Disney's
+is to say, there is something there for everybody.

 Likewise, learning is the accumulation